News 2025

 __________________________________________________________________________________

-The Gauteng MEC for Roads and Transport, Kedibone Diale-Tlabela, has urged eligible Gauteng residents to sign-up for the newly launched KlevaMova Product which offers a 50% discount on Gautrain train fares.
-The Gautrain recently announced the special product which caters for individuals living in households with a combined household annual income of R350 000 or less, students under the age of 25, scholars, pensioners, and recipients of the South African Social Security Agency’s (SASSA) disability grant.
+Kgobe highlighted that affordability is a critical factor in encouraging public transport use.
+The Gautrain’s KlevaMova product, launched in May 2025, offers a 50% discount on train fares for individuals living in households with a combined annual income of R350 000 or less, students under 25, scholars, pensioners, and recipients of the South African Social Security Agency’s (SASSA) disability grant.
+“Since its launch, 9500 individuals have applied to access KlevaMova and 5800 have been approved, expanding access to reliable public transport,” Kgobe added.

 End